Skip to content

 coords.unsubscribe(handler) # No longer called when coords change

 This only removes subscriptions to this specific merged observable.
 If the same function is subscribed to other observables, those subscriptions remain active.
+That selective removal enables fine-grained control over reactive behavior—you can unsubscribe from specific merged observables without affecting other subscriptions.

 See Also